HandongHCI/HandongHCI.github.io/StudentProjects/HCI2019S/KinectOlympic/README.md

 ## 5. Conclusion
 1. Success Point
--Providing active content to those who like to be active -Providing new experience by getting access to Kinect
+	- Providing active content to those who like to be active
+	- Providing new experience by getting access to Kinect
 2. Weakness
--This is too active so it's hard to enjoy at home -There is no enough space for enjoying this contents
+	- This is too active so it's hard to enjoy at home
+	- There is no enough space for enjoying this contents

 ## 6. Source Code